openstack-archive/fuel-docs/pages/pre-install-guide/4400-nodes-roles.rst

 The absolute minimum requirement for a highly-available OpenStack deployment is to allocate 4 nodes:

-- 3 controller nodes, combined with storage
+- 3 Controller nodes, combined with Storage

-- 1 compute node
+- 1 Compute node

-If you want to run storage separately from the controllers, you can do that as well by raising the bar to 9 nodes:
+In production environments, it is highly recommended to separate storage nodes from controllers.
+This helps avoid resource contention, isolates failure domains, and allows to optimize hardware configurations for specific workloads.
+To achieve that, you will need a minimum of 5 nodes when using Swift and Cinder storage backends, or 7 nodes for a fully redundant :ref:`Ceph<ceph-term>` storage cluster:

 - 3 Controller nodes

-- 3 Ceph OSD nodes
+- 1 Cinder node or 3 Ceph OSD nodes

-- 1 Cinder node

 - 1 Compute node

-.. note:: Placing Ceph OSD on Controllers is highly unadvisable.
-          It can severely degrade controller performance.
-          Use separate storage nodes if you have enough hardware.
+.. note:: You don't need Cinder storage nodes if you are using
+          Ceph RBD as storage backend for Cinder volumes.

 Of course, you are free to choose how to deploy OpenStack based on the amount of available hardware and on your goals (such as whether you